 "Seeing two-dimensional images of an object, especially of a complex structure like the Crab Nebula, doesn't give you a good idea of its three-dimensional nature," said Frank Summers, visualization scientist from the Space Telescope Science Institute (STScI) in Baltimore, Maryland, in the statement.
 His team developed the movie.

 "With this scientific interpretation, we want to help people understand the Crab Nebula's nested and interconnected geometry.
 The interplay of the multiwavelength observations illuminate all of these structures.
 Without combining X-ray, infrared and visible light, you don't get the full picture."

-"Multiwavelength" means that Hubble, Spitzer and Chandra view different types of activity with their instruments, which are each fine-tuned to different wavelengths on the electromagnetic spectrum, explained NASA.
+"Multiwavelength" means that Hubble (opens in new tab), Spitzer (opens in new tab) and Chandra (opens in new tab) view different types of activity with their instruments, which are each fine-tuned to different wavelengths on the electromagnetic spectrum, explained NASA.

-The pulsar at the center of the Crab Nebula contains certain structures and processes that generate particular wavelengths of light.
+The pulsar at the center of the Crab Nebula contains certain structures and processes that generate particular wavelengths of light (opens in new tab).
 That's why 3D movies like this one are as helpful as they are fun to watch.

 The visualization is from a new generation of products being created by NASA's Universe of Learning (opens in new tab) Program, an effort to connect scientific work with lay audiences.
 This particular video aims to highlight the reasons behind observing space through different wavelengths.

 The Infrared Processing and Analysis Center (IPAC) at Caltech in Pasadena, California, and the Center for Astrophysics in Cambridge, Massachusetts, also helped produce the video.